-Single day and multi-day fly fishing trips are available.
+Single-day fly fishing instruction trips are available.
 Lodging/fishing packages are available on the Middle Fork of the Clearwater through River Dance Lodge, Idaho's adventure resort and meeting place for fly fishing trips on the Clearwater.

-Be sure to ask about our fly fishing package options for Idaho, Montana and Oregon.
+Be sure to ask about our fly fishing options for Idaho, Montana, and Oregon.

 Permits & Licenses:

 ROW Inc., doing business as ROW Adventures, is proud to be an Equal Opportunity recreation service provider under permit from the U.S. Forest Service.
 We operate under special use permit from the Clearwater National Forest.
 All our operations and facilities are operated on a non-discriminatory basis.
 ROW Inc. is bonded and fully licensed by the State of Idaho Outfitters and Guides Licensing Board.